ngi-nix/summer-of-nix/README.md

 ## Goals

 - improve the deployment story of NGI-funded projects using Nix
-- be an opportunity for less experienced Nixers to learn how to effectively use and contribute to Nix
+- facilitate knowledge sharing around the effective use and contribution to Nix
 - expand and nurture the nix community to some extent

 ## Strategies